Jim and Vicki Chu Legacy Award

 - Enrollment in the Law Enforcement Studies Diploma (LESD) or Bachelor of Law Enforcement Studies (BLES) programs.
 Preference to students currently enrolled in their second year of studies for LESD applicants only.

 - Demonstrate academic excellence (minimum B average in cumulative GPA and a minimum B average in LESD required English courses).

 - Demonstrate commitment to the international learning experience

 - A letter of recommendation outlining participation in extracurricular activities, and capacity for representing JIBC and Canada as an ambassador will be considered.

-- Students are encouraged to apply to more than one international exchange award (i.e. Law Enforcement Studies Diploma (LESD) International Exchange Scholarship and/or Jim and Vicki Chu Legacy Award); however, selected recipients will be limited to one international exchange award allocation.
+- Students are encouraged to apply to more than one international exchange award (i.e. Law Enforcement Studies Diploma (LESD) or Bachelor of Law Enforcement Students (BLES) International Exchange Scholarship and/or Jim and Vicki Chu Legacy Award); however, selected recipients will be limited to one international exchange award allocation.
 Multiple Exchange Scholarships cannot be combined.